 To become imperceptible?

-The New York, Berlin, Barcelona and Manila Transart Triennale events launch Transart Institute's three-year research theme "The Imperceptible Self".
-The Transart Triennale will culminate in a dedicated issue of ELSE journal to be published in December 2016.
+The 2016 New York, Berlin, Barcelona and Manila Transart Triennale events launch Transart Institute's three-year research theme "The Imperceptible Self", acting as a catalyst for related new projects.
+In 2017, with guest editor Caroline Koebel, Transart will publish a dedicated issue of ELSE journal and proposals for transnational seed projects for NEST (New Experiments with Sharing Terrain) will be called and juried.
+NEST will culminate in a symposium in 2018.

 Cella, MFA + Susie Quillinan, MFA, Chief Curators